Latest Posts

 Home Office Deductions are Tricky but can be Legitimate

-If a home office is used 100% for ordinary and necessary business reasons, then there is no reason a person shouldn’t be taking advantage of expensing the home office square footage, the equipment, the materials, the supplies, and any utilities paid to help operate the office.
+Suppose a home office is used 100% for ordinary and necessary business reasons.
+In that case, there is no reason a person shouldn’t be taking advantage of expensing the home office square footage, the equipment, the materials, the supplies, and any utilities paid to help operate the office.
 The problem lies when the home office is used for personal reasons.
-It is difficult to prove what percentage of the home office is actually an ordinary and necessary business expense.
+It isn’t easy to prove what percentage of the home office is an ordinary and necessary business expense.

-There are many Internal Revenue decisions on this vary issue.
-Each one shows the difficulty in achieving the correct balance between business and personal expense, and more importantly, proving it in an audit.
-If you are considering running your property management business out of your home office, be careful.
-Although many legitimate expenses are clearly available to you, there are several that are not.
+There are many Internal Revenue decisions on this issue.
+Each one shows the difficulty in achieving the correct balance between business and personal expenses and, more importantly, proving it in an audit.
+Be careful if you are considering running your property management business out of your home office.
+Although many legitimate expenses are available to you, several are not.

 Interest Expense is Sometimes Overlooked

 When you evaluate your interest expenses, do not forget to expense any interest from your home equity line of credit, as this can be easily overlooked.
-Also, if you have a small business loan, that interest is deductible as well.
+Also, that interest is deductible if you have a small business loan.

 Disaster, Theft Losses are Deductible